 Like other roofing and sheet metal projects, FJAC’s work required coordination with workers from other trades.
 General contractor CD Smith praised FJAC’s approach.

 “FJAC’s communication from project management to field personnel is well coordinated,” said Joe Birschbach, project engineer with CD Smith.
 “They are punctual and work diligently around the unexpected obstacles of a project.
 FJAC provides a variety of roofing assemblies that work well as it relates to value engineering or existing conditions.
-We are glad to have FJAC on the project because of their work ethic, quality and coordination.”
+We are glad to have FJAC on the project because of their work ethic, quality, and coordination.”

-Along with Rick Leitel as project manager for FJAC, Mark Hamm is operations manager, Dan Ott is serving as project superintendent, and Oscar Torres as roofing crew manager.
+Along with Rick Leitel as project manager for FJAC, Mark Hamm is an operations manager, Dan Ott is serving as project superintendent, and Oscar Torres as roofing crew manager.